Skip to content

 quecloud-sdk-dev-msg:

-deviceDmsendServiceDataSend downlink thing model service data to device
+deviceDmsendServiceDataSend downlink TSL service data to the device

 SDK Example